 Corrosion is a formidable problem for people living in humid climates and on the seaside because such areas have high moisture content.

-Rust in copper is in the form of ‘Formicidae rust,’ but we can control this type of rust to a great extent by regularly cleaning the coil and maintaining caution.
+Rust in copper is in the form of ‘Formicide Rust,’ but we can control this type of rust to a great extent by regularly cleaning the coil and maintaining caution.

-The major problem comes with aluminum coils.
-Their joints may have galvanic rust.
+The major problem comes with aluminum coils is Galvanic Rust.
 Galvanic corrosion occurs when aluminum coils are joined to a copper tube.
 Galvanic corrosion occurs when two different metals, such as copper and aluminum, are exposed to moisture in the presence of an electrolyte.

 Due to this rust, a non-conducting layer is formed over the coil, which reduces the heat exchange capacity of the Aluminium Condenser.

 Due to the expansion of many modern technologies nowadays, there has been a surge in corrosion-resistant technology in the market, which protects the Aluminium Condenser and Copper Condenser against rust and helps to extend the life of AC.

 |Less than copper